 Next we will continue our journey to one of the busiest city in the world.
 Let's enjoy a fully guided tour in Tokyo.
 Visit Tokyo's cultural landmarks, fashionable neighborhoods and diverse shopping districts.
 Learn how to make your own sushi with a professional sushi chef and savor your delicious creations.
-Explore attractions like the Asakusa district with an atmosphere of old Tokyo, Japan's largest and busiest fish market, the historical Imperial Palace, and the record-breaking Tokyo Tower.
+Explore attractions like the Asakusa district with an atmosphere of old Tokyo, Japan's largest and busiest fish market, drive by the historical Imperial Palace, and take in the view from the record-breaking Tokyo Skytree’s main observation deck.

 Then proceed to the Mt Fuji-Hakone national park.
 See how impressive Mother Nature is when you are there.
 Visit the Obara Shikizakura Festival to see both the fiery red and orange autumn leaves and the soft pink cherry blossoms en route to Takayama, located amongst the Japanese Alps.
 Due to their remote location, these places are beautifully preserved and developed their own culture that is unique from the rest of Japan.
 Visit the charming village of Shirakawa-go and understand what gassho- zukuri architectural style is.
 You'll also have a chance to visit the beautiful, but often overlooked by Western tourists, city of Kanazawa.
 Here, you'll visit the Kenrokuen Garden (one of Japan's top three gardens) and see what six attributes make a perfect landscape.

 We will then continue our journey and spend two days in the ancient city of Kyoto, where you will have exclusive access to the city's gardens, temples, castle, shrine and specialty shops.
 Follow up you will get the opportunity to experience a traditional green tea ceremony hosted by an apprentice geisha (maiko), and stroll the beautiful Arashiyama, the outskirt of Kyoto, famous for its beautiful autumn leaves.
 At Nara, be inspired by the intricate architecture and towering monuments including the Great Buddha statue.
 You'll understand why this city is considered the birthplace of Buddhism in Japan.
 From there, proceed to Osaka for last minute shopping.

 |Start Date||End Date||Twin/Triple||Start City||End City||Style||Compare||Status|